Organization Development & Knowledge Management Approved Coach Training Courses

 ODKM 722: Jessica Srikantia, Ph.D., associate professor

-The courses are delivered in the Arlington campus of George Mason University.
+The courses are delivered on George Mason University's Mason Square.
 This is subject to change to virtual delivery via Zoom if required by GMU’s COVID requirements.
 Find the current schedule by selecting the year you wish to attend here: https://schar.gmu.edu/organization-development-and-knowledge-management-program-information-and-schedule.

 These courses are required for students enrolled in the M.S in ODKM program.
 ODKM alumni, GMU students in other graduate programs, and other learners must receive permission to enroll.

 Students must be proficient in spoken and written English.

 This program consists of two three credit courses for a total of six credits.